netdata/netdata/registry/README.md

 ### Limiting access to the registry

-netdata v1.9+ support limiting access to the registry from given IPs, like this:
+Netdata v1.9+ support limiting access to the registry from given IPs, like this:
 ```
 [registry]
     allow from = *
 ```

-`allow from` settings are [netdata simple patterns](../libnetdata/simple_pattern/): string matches that use `*` as wildcard (any number of times) and a `!` prefix for a negative match.
+`allow from` settings are [Netdata simple patterns](../libnetdata/simple_pattern/): string matches that use `*` as wildcard (any number of times) and a `!` prefix for a negative match.
 So: `allow from = !10.1.2.3 10.*` will allow all IPs in `10.*` except `10.1.2.3`.
 The order is important: left to right, the first positive or negative match is used.

 Keep in mind that connections to Netdata API ports are filtered by `[web].allow connections from`.
 So, IPs allowed by `[registry].allow from` should also be allowed by `[web].allow connection from`.